 “Maybe down the road, so it’s definitely something we pay attention to,” replied Gagnon.
 “I think really anything to do with accessibility and travel is something that’s very high up on our radar.”

-In the near-term, WHILL is addressing the needs of PRMs and other mobility-limited passengers with its cadre of self-driven and autonomous mobility devices at airports.
+In the near-term, WHILL is addressing the needs of PRMs and other mobility-limited passengers with its cadre of user-driven and autonomous mobility devices at airports.
 Smaller regional airports, noted Gagnon, are increasingly adopting the former, whilst the big hub airports “tend to be leaning more towards the autonomous solution”.

 In some instances, the staging area is pre-security “and we actually go right through security to the gate with the device” and in other cases, the staging area is post-security “and there’s a bank of our devices waiting as people come through security.
 Then they can get on the device and take it to their gate.
 So there are a couple different options there.”